Philosophy 105[G]: Critical Thinking

-Business: applications to economics, including game theory; to marketing, and to contingency planning in management.
+Business: applications to economics, including game theory; to marketing & advertising; and to contingency planning in management.

 Health: applications to health sciences, medicine, and biomedical sciences, both research and clinical practice.

-Engineering: applications to civil, mechanical, electrical and environmental engineer.
+Engineering: applications to civil, mechanical, electrical, and environmental engineering, and physics.

 Logic: applications to mathematics, computer science, linguistics, and abstract reasoning.